tcmetzger/sphinx-favicon/README.md

 Contributions of any kind are welcome.
-Please see the [contribution](https://sphinx-favicon.readthedocs.io/en/stable#Contribute) section of our documntation for more information.
+Please see the [contribution](https://sphinx-favicon.readthedocs.io/en/stable#Contribute) section of our documentation for more information.